 - 1) If a release authorizing such disclosure is signed by the Victim and/or Non-Offending Caregiver, as appropriate, the results of the Crisis Intervention Assessment are to be placed in writing and made available for review upon request by the Executive Director or the Family Advocate. - e.
 In no event shall any Direct Services, including but not limited to Crisis Intervention Assessments, be recorded by video or audio tape. - f.
-The Crisis Intervention Counselor shall permit the Executive Director to enter her place of business to observe the performance of this Contract.
-The Executive Director shall give the Crisis Intervention Counselor reasonable notice of his intent to enter for this purpose, and such observation shall not unreasonably interfere with the conduct of the Crisis Intervention Counselor in providing Direct Services.
+The Crisis Intervention Counselor and/or entity shall permit the Executive Director to enter her place of business to observe the performance of this Contract.
+The Executive Director shall give the Crisis Intervention Counselor and/or entity reasonable notice of his intent to enter for this purpose, and such observation shall not unreasonably interfere with the conduct of the Crisis Intervention Counselor(s) in providing Direct Services.